bjogum/embedded_linux_netScript/README.md

 > Create an `empty` repository in github, it must be empty.
 > Copy the `URL` to this repository
-> Remember you need to create a `Persona Access Token` as password.
+> Remember you need to create a `Personal Access Token` as password.

 ### Prepare GIT